MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

 ---
 lab:
     title: 'Create a generative AI app that uses your own data'
-    description: Learn how to use the Retrieval Augmented Generation (RAG) model to build a chat app that grounds prompts using your own data.
+    description: Learn how to use the Retrieval Augmented Generation (RAG) model to build a chat app that grounds prompts using your own data.'
 ---

 # Create a generative AI app that uses your own data